 Making slushy drinks with ice and salt is great fun, you can also use the same method to make ice cream or frozen yoghurt.

-A red cabbage indicator is a brilliant home chemistry experiment and can be used for testing the pH of kitchen ingredients, making colour changing potions or even finding out whether the air you breathe out is acidic or alkaline!
+A red cabbage indicator is a brilliant home chemistry experiment.
+It can be used to test the pH of kitchen ingredients, make colour-changing potions, or even find out whether the air you breathe out is acidic or alkaline!

 Organise a Science Bake Off with friends and discover chemistry in the kitchen!